danintel/sawtooth-faq/validator.rst

 How can I improve Sawtooth performance?
 -----------------------------
 * First, for performance measurement or tuning, do not run the default "dev mode" consensus algorithm.
-Run another one, such as PoET or PoET simulator.
+Run another one, such as PoET SGX or PoET CFT.
 Dev mode is not for production use and excessive forks under heavy use degrades performance
 * Batch multiple transactions together as much as possible in a Batch of transaction or a BatchList of multiple transactions (or both)
 * Run the validator in parallel mode, not serial mode
 * Write the transaction processor in a thread-friendly programming language such as Rust or C++, not Python.
 Python is an interpretive language and therefore slower.
 It also suffers from the Global Interpreter Lock (GIL), which locks executing multiple threads to one thread at-a-time